Institute for Marine and Antarctic Studies

 October 17 - 21, 2016

-The invitation is open to everybody that wants to attend.
+The invitation is open to everybody who wants to attend.
 In particular, we invite our Australian, New Zealand, and Asian users.
 The previous Asia-Pacific workshop was in 2009.

 The workshop will be run as a standard ROMS workshop, but with a distinct polar flavour.
 The workshop will consist of three components: